Skip to Content

 Siberian Huskies were bred as working dogs to pull sleds in the frigid climates among the Chukchi of Asia.
 That makes them high-energy dogs that can easily take the energy demands of training.

-Though they aren’t considered among the most intelligent breeds, Huskies have an average obedience intelligence and learn new commands with several repetitions and obey commands half of the time.
+Though they aren’t considered among the most intelligent breeds, Huskies have an average obedience intelligence and learn new commands with several repetitions and obey them half the time.
 That means a bit more patience and dedication on your part.

 Huskies can be mischievous, and their outgoing nature can make them easily distracted when trying to instill some social or obedience training in them.
 They are more self-willed than eager to please, which pulls down their trainability score.